 Although homogeneity is strongly rejected, both, the RCM and fixed effect estimates have the right sign for every variable.
 Unemployment has a negative effect and the natural rate a positive effect.
 The change in world inflation has a coefficient close to one.
 There is rapid adjustment of inflation to average inflation, over half the deviation made up in a year.
-This is consistent with the literature on inflation convergence, e.g. Hyvonen (2004).
+This is consistent with the literature on inflation convergence, e.g.

+Hyvonen (2004).
 Lagged inflation is insignificant, which is required for consistency: averaging the equations over country must give average inflation.
 While we do not reject $\theta_i = 1$, on average, it is rejected in a number of countries.
 The RCM Phillips curve estimate of the average natural rate as a function of the global factor (which has mean zero over the sample) in percent is $u_t^ = 4.3 + 0.48 f_t$.
 The RCM unemployment adjustment estimate of the average natural rate from Table 2 is $u_t^ = 4.7 + 0.68 f_t$ which is similar.
 These are close and if one used the FE estimate of the effect of the global factor in the Phillips curve, b = 0.64, this would be very close to the FE estimate from the unemployment adjustment equation b = 0.7.
-Thus the estimates of the natural rate from the two approaches are broadly consistent.
-Using lagged values, u{it-1} and f{t-1} instead of current values gives similar results.
+Thus the estimates of the influence of the global factor on the natural rate in the two equations are broadly consistent.
+Using lagged values, u{i-1} and f{t-1} instead of current values gives similar results.